Infrequently Noted

 Contra the received wisdom of valley-dwellers, the way to find who will want your product is to make it as widely available as possible, then to add UX flourishes.

-Teams I've worked with are frequently astonished to find that removing barriers to use opens up new markets, or improves margins and outcomes in parts of a market they had under-valued.
+Teams I've worked with are frequently astonished to find that removing barriers to use opens up new markets, or improves margins and outcomes in parts of a world they had under-valued.

-Now, if you're selling Veblen goods, by all means, prioritise anything but accessibility for folks on the margins.
+Now, if you're selling Veblen goods, by all means, prioritise anything but accessibility.
 But in literally every other category, the returns to quality can be best understood as clarity of product thesis.
 A low-quality experience — which is what is being proposed when React is offered as an expedient — is a drag on the core growth argument for your service.
 And if the goal is scale, rather than exclusivity, building for legacy desktop browsers that Microsoft won't even sell you is a strategic error.

 "...it works for Facebook"